ajhenley/gitbook/javascript_examples.md

 ```html
 document.write(sentence.substring(2,5);
 ```

+####JavaScript Arrays

 The JavaScript Array object is a global object that is used in the construction of arrays; which are high-level, list-like objects.

-Declare an array and print the first item
+Here's how you declare an array and print the first item:

 ```html
 var simpsons = ['homer','marge','lisa','bart'];
 document.write("<br/>")